|

 set.
 Castle Howard was a hive of activity with extras and crew.
 First

-English!
-This we ate in the less than salubrious surroundings of another
+full English!
+This we ate in the less than salubrious surroundings of

-marquee before being told we were not required to be in uniform until
+another marquee before being told we were not required to be in

-girls with rollers in their hair was one of those photo opportunities I
+ATS girls with rollers in their hair was one of those photo

-failed to take at the time.
-Unlike photos taken during the War, when
+opportunities I failed to take at the time.
+Unlike photos taken during

 We